kostajh/developer-docs/git.md

 the "feature" is actually a bugfix.
 The only exception is `hotfix` branches, which are not discussed here.
 We do this because it makes it easy at a glance to differentiate between feature branches in the list of branches on the repository.
 3. Working locally, make commits for your work (see below).
 4. When the feature branch is ready for review, rebase the feature branch on the most recent `develop` branch (if there have been changes).
+Developers may choose to merge the new changes into the feature branch instead.
 5. If necessary, do an interactive rebase to cleanup redundant multiple commit messages.
 6. Push the feature branch to your fork (the `origin` remote).
 7. Open a pull request (see below) to merge the feature branch **from** your fork of the repo **to** the base repository.

-### Git flow
+### Git flow extension

-It is also possible to automate parts of the above workflow using the [gitflow extension](https://github.com/nvie/gitflow), which some developers at Savas use.
+It is also possible to automate parts of the above workflow using the [gitflow extension](https://github.com/nvie/gitflow), which some developers at Savas Labs use.
  Project managers may use git-flow as well to create tagged releases.

 ## Git commit messages